warsaw-ml/IntroToML/README.md

 ## Run webcam app

-(you don't need to train anything to run the app because it uses saved model)
+(you don't need to train anything to run the app because it uses saved model from `models/best-checkpoint.ckpt`)

 ```
 streamlit run src/app.py